Diploma in Microbiological Techniques

 The programme is designed,

-- To enhance knowledge on theoretical aspects of microbiological techniques.
+- To enhance knowledge on theoretical and practical aspects of microbiological techniques.

-- To develop high level skills in microbial techniques.
+- To develop high level of skills in microbial techniques.

 - To provide essential training to work in a range of microbiology-based industries.